What Is Indemnity Insurance? (When You Need It + Costs Explained)

 -

-No search indemnity insurance: Sometimes, the usual property searches don't happen.
+No search indemnity insurance: Sometimes, standard property searches are not conducted.
 This insurance protects you from surprises that these searches would have uncovered.

 -